acamacho88/Udacity-FullStack_Project4/README.md

 The Sessions have name, wsck, highlights, speaker, duration, typeOfSession, date, and starttime properties.
-All of them, save for date, are String values (date is a Date type).
-I thought it would be easiest to work with strings for almost all of the values including the non-obvious ones like duration and starttime, since it would allow the users flexibility to enter them in whatever format they wanted (duration for example could be entered as '40m', '1h', '1h20m' etc).
+All of them, save for date and starttime, are String values (date is a Date type).
+I thought it would be easiest to work with strings for almost all of the values, since it would allow the users flexibility to enter them in whatever format they wanted.  starttime was created as a TimeProperty object, a list of which can be easily sorted by calling the sort function on it (for example, if t is a list of time objects, you can sort them by calling t.sort()).

 getSessionsBySpeaker and getConferenceSessionsByType both only require the one input their names imply (speaker, type of